Contact us: +65 6865 5700 Email address: contact@amt-mat.com

 Debinding Technology

-These debinding technologies provide a flexible removal strategy tailored to material type, part geometry, and production volume.
+These debinding technologies give AMT flexibility to match removal strategies with material type, part geometry, and production volume.

 vacuum sintering furnace